 - Lip balm – Essential!
 The desert destroys lips.

 - Baby wipes/wet wipes – Absolute life savers.
-You can use them as toilet paper, tissues, wiping down cutlery, and many other things.
+You can use them tissues, wiping down cutlery and cups, sanitary wipes, and many other things.
 “Wet wipe showers” are also common and effective.
 I took about 12 packs and used almost all of them.

 - Moisturizer – Skin gets battered out there.